DukeLearningInnovation/kits/docs/how-do-i-select-the-right-role-for-kit-members.md

 **Collaboration kits** have the roles of *Owner, Editor, Viewer, and Visitor.*

 **_Note:_** *Course kits that are official Duke courses are shared with students in the course roster automatically.
-The appropriate roles are given to instructor, assistant, and student roster participants by default.*
+The appropriate roles are given to instructor, assistant, and student roster participants by default based on DukeHub information.
+Updates to the course details in DukeHub, including instructors and teaching assistants, can be made through your department course scheduler.*

 Roles in Kits have their own permissions for the Kits application and **may be different than the permissions for roles of the same name in an app you add to your kit**.  <br><br>Here are the permissions for **roles in the Kits application**: